Self-adjoint and Markovian extensions of infinite quantum graphs: Finite energy self-adjoint extensions

-\begin{remark} A few remarks are in order. \begin{itemize} \item[(i)] Let us mention that in the case when the domain of the maximal operator $\bH$ is contained in $H^1(\cG)$ and $\cG$ has finitely many finite volume ends (notice that by Theorem \ref{th:indicesends} in this case $\Nr_\pm(\bH_0) = \#\gC_0(\cG)<\infty$), \emph{Proposition \ref{th:ThetaCD} provides a complete description of all self-adjoint extensions of $\bH_0$}. \item[(ii)] Some of the results of this section extend (to a certain extent of course) to the case of infinitely many ends.
-Let us stress that by Proposition \ref{prop:H1InfEnds} in the case when $\cG$ has a finite volume end which is not free the above results would lead only to some (not all!) self-adjoint extensions of $\bH_0$.
-In our opinion, even in the case of radially symmetric trees having finite total volume the description of all self-adjoint extensions of $\bH_0$ is a difficult problem. \item[(iii)] In context with Theorem \ref{th:ThetaCD} (iv) we also mention the recent work \cite{klss}, where the notion of \emph{Royden boundary} was employed in a description of Markovian extensions for discrete Laplacians on weighted graphs.
-Taking into account certain close relationships between quantum graphs and discrete Laplacians (see \cite[\S 4]{ekmn}), one can easily obtain the results analogous to Theorem~\ref{th:indicesends} and Theorem~\ref{th:ThetaCD} for a particular class of discrete Laplacians \eqref{eq:laplacediscr}.
-Notice that in general Royden boundary and the space of finite volume ends differ and that in our particular setting, we obtain a slightly stronger conclusion than \cite[Theorem 3.5]{klss} (the correspondence between Markovian extensions and Markovian forms on the Royden boundary is in general not bijective, see \cite[Remark 3.8. and Remark 3.9]{klss}).
-However, we stress that the main objective of \cite{klss} is different from ours: Royden boundary provides a description of Markovian extensions for a whole family of discrete Laplacians (defining the same notion of energy, but having different measures on the vertex set), whereas our paper is concerned with one particular operator, the Kirchhoff Laplacian $\bH_0$.
-Hence to some extent the discrepancy between the results is expected. \end{itemize} \end{remark}
+\begin{remark} A few remarks are in order. \begin{itemize} \item[(i)] Let us mention that in the case when the domain of the maximal operator $\bH$ is contained in $H^1(\cG)$ and $\cG$ has finitely many finite volume ends (notice that by Theorem~\ref{th:indicesends} in this case $\Nr_\pm(\bH_0) = \#\gC_0(\cG)<\infty$), \emph{Proposition~\ref{th:ThetaCD} provides a complete description of all self-adjoint extensions of $\bH_0$}.
+Let us also mention that Proposition~\ref{th:ThetaCD} provides a complete description of all self-adjoint restrictions of the Gaffney Laplacian $\bH_G$, see Remark~\ref{rem:H=H=uniq}(ii). \item[(ii)] Some of the results of this section extend (to a certain extent) to the case of infinitely many ends.
+Let us stress that by Proposition~\ref{prop:H1InfEnds} in the case when $\cG$ has a finite volume end which is not free the above results would lead only to some (not all!) self-adjoint extensions of $\bH_0$.
+In our opinion, even in the case of radially symmetric trees having finite total volume the description of all self-adjoint extensions of $\bH_0$ is a difficult problem. \item[(iii)] Similar relations between Markovian realizations of elliptic operators on domains or finite metric graphs (with general couplings at the vertices) on one hand, and Dirichlet property of the corresponding quadratic form's boundary term on the other hand, are of course well known in the literature (see, e.g.,~\cite[Proposition~5.1]{CarMug09},~\cite[Theorem~3.5]{KanKlaVoi09},~\cite[Theorem~6.1]{KosPotSch08}).
+However, the setting of infinite metric graphs additionally requires much more advanced considerations of combinatorial and topological nature.
+In particular, it seems noteworthy to us that the results of the previous sections provide the right notion of the boundary for metric graphs, namely, the set of finite volume ends, to deal with finite energy and also with Markovian extensions of the minimal Kirchhoff Laplacian.
+In particular, this end space is well-behaved as concerns the introduction of traces and normal derivatives. \item[(iv)] Taking into account certain close relationships between quantum graphs and discrete Laplacians (see~\cite[\S~4]{ekmn}), one can easily obtain the results analogous to Theorem~\ref{th:indicesends} and Theorem~\ref{th:ThetaCD} for a particular class of discrete Laplacians on $\cG_d$ defined by the following expression